-You can apply this mixture directly on to meat to use as a subtle spice rub, or to really penetrate the meat it can be made into a marinade by introducing some lemon juice and olive oil, as done so in my Chipotle Chicken Breast recipe.
+You can apply this mixture directly on to meat to use as a subtle spice rub, or to really penetrate the meat it can be made into a marinade by introducing some lemon juice and olive oil, as done so in my Chipotle Chicken Breast or Chipotle Chicken Burgers recipes.

 - 2 tablespoons freshly ground chipotle powder

 - 1 tablespoon thyme

 - 1 tablespoon kosher salt

 - 1 tablespoon dried parsley

 - Cut about 6 to 10 chipotle peppers into thirds and grind in a coffee mill.
 In batches, sift ground peppers in a wire mesh strainer over a bowl to separate the desired powder.
 Repeat this process until you have 2 tablespoons of ground powder to work with.

 - Combine chipotle powder with all other ingredients and mix thoroughly.